odin-lang/odin-lang.org/content/docs/overview.md

 For types with an unbounded number of values like `string`, or a very large number of values like an integer type, the `switch` is implicitly a `#partial switch`; you don't need to have a `case` for every possible value.
 This is the case in [the first example above](#switch-statement).

-For `enum` and `union` types however, you have a bounded, small number of possible values.
+For `enum` types however, you have a bounded, small number of possible values.
 These `switch` statements are "complete" switches by default; you _must_ provide a case for each value.
 Though, you can still provide a default case for when the value is actually outside of the range of known possibilities, such as if it's been corrupted, for example.

 However, maybe you _do_ want to only handle a subset of the possiblities...

 In that case, you can use `#partial switch`:

-With an `enum`:
 ```odin
 package main